 - 86% of participants reported improvement to their quality of life

-You can read more about Humana’s Bold Goal diabetes nutrition pilot here.
+Read more about Humana’s Bold Goal diabetes nutrition pilot.

-Members who participated in “Taking Care of Baby and Me” received 10 weeks of diabetes-friendly meals to help promote healthy blood sugar control, thus improving both mother and child outcomes.
-Simply noticed significant changes to key metrics after a year of the program:
+Members who participated in “Taking Care of Baby and Me” received 10 weeks of diabetes-friendly meals to help promote healthy blood sugar control, thus improving outcomes for both mother and child.
+After the program’s first year, Simply noticed significant changes to key metrics, including:

 - Post-meal blood sugar levels (mg/dL) dropped from 160-180 to 99-140 (for reference, the American College of Obstetricians and Gynecologists recommends blood sugar levels stay under 120 mg/dL two hours after a meal).